cryptonique0/ComCelo/DEPLOYMENT_RECORD_BASE_MAINNET.md

 - [ ] Treasury verified on BaseScan
 - [ ] Core verified on BaseScan
 - [ ] Matchmaker verified on BaseScan
+- [ ] Achievements verified on BaseScan
+- [ ] AntiCheat verified on BaseScan

 ## Security Checklist